fhewett/apa-rst/README.md

 More information on the files can be found in our paper.
 If you use any of the data please cite this paper!

 Freya Hewett.
 APA-RST: A Text Simplification Corpus with RST Annotations.
-In Proceedings of the 4th Workshop on Computational Approaches to Discourse.
+In *Proceedings of the 4th Workshop on Computational Approaches to Discourse*.
 Toronto, Canada and Online, July 2023.
 Association for Computational Linguistics.
 To appear.